fajrulfx/minecraft-pose/README.md

 # minecraft-pose
-A program to control Minecraft using body pose.
+A simple program to control Minecraft using body pose.
 Inspired by Fundy—light version.
 While Fundy using an advanced pose detection that require a data training, this program simply just detect pose landmarks and use the inputs to control minecraft.

 # Dependencies